NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/capturing.md

 # Capturing a modem trace

-The {{app_name}} generates a broad set of cellular environment data displayed in the [**Dashboard**](./overview.md#dashboard-tab) tab panels.
+The Cellular Monitor app generates a broad set of cellular environment data displayed in the [**Dashboard**](./overview.md#dashboard-tab) tab panels.
 Optionally, you can also view the modem trace in Wireshark and observe application logging and the modem dialog in [Serial Terminal](https://docs.nordicsemi.com/bundle/nrf-connect-serial-terminal/page/index.html).

 See [Minimum requirements and limitations](./requirements.md) and [Preparing the device for modem trace](./preparing.md).

 Complete the following steps to trace data:

-1. Set the trace options in the {{app_name}} side panel according to your needs.
+1. Set the trace options in the Cellular Monitor app side panel according to your needs.
 See [Overview and user interface](./overview.md) for the description of the available options.

 2. Click **Start** to trace.</br>
    Depending on the options you have chosen, the application starts tracing and applies the selected options.
 The initialization of tracing can take some time.